weavermedia/deluge-synths/README.md

 **Note:** This is not an accuarate emulation of a real TB-303.
 The original has too many idiosyncrasies for that.
 But it does give you a very usable 303 sound, especially when automating the assigned parameters.

+## Support

+Everything here is supplied free of charge with no expectations but if you would like to support the creation of more sounds feel free to buy a track or two on my Bandcamp page: https://dannytaurus.bandcamp.com/

+## Contribute

+If you make improvements to the accuracy of these sounds I'm happy to merge them into this repo.
+Either submit a pull request or create an issue.

 ## Changelog

 Oct 31st 2021 - Roland TB-303 presets and demo song added.